 /SpEED Demon

-SpEED Demon is a NASA funded sounding rocket technology-demonstration risk-reduction mission that will test a comprehensive science instrumentation package with a sounding rocket launch during the week of August 22-26 (2022) from Wallops Flight Facility in Virginia.
-The launch window will run every day of that week from 9 pm to 1 am Local Time.
+SpEED Demon was a NASA funded sounding rocket technology-demonstration risk-reduction mission that tested a comprehensive science instrumentation package with a sounding rocket launch on August 23,2022 from Wallops Flight Facility in Virginia.
+The launch occurred at 9:16 pm local time.

 SpEED Demon stands for ‘Sporadic-E ElectroDynamics Demonstration’ mission.
 The exact same payload will fly on the NASA funded SEED mission, with the scientific goal of studying low-latitude Sporadic-E layers.

-The main payload consists of a Sweeping Langmuir Probe for plasma density and electron temperature, a pair of multi-Needle Langmuir Probes for 5KHz electron density, Positive Ion Probe for relative ion density, ionization gauges and sensitive accelerometers for background neutral density, a suite of sensitive magnetometers and a pair of electric field measurements.
-The main payload will also eject four sub-payloads, each carrying ion density measurement along with a sensitive magnetometer and an accelerometer capable of performing ‘falling sphere’ analogous neutral density measurements.
-The launch will be supported by ground-based observations from VIPIR Dynasonde as well as MIT Millstone Haystack ISR.
+The main payload consisted of a Sweeping Langmuir Probe for plasma density and electron temperature, a pair of multi-Needle Langmuir Probes for 5KHz electron density, Positive Ion Probe for relative ion density, ionization gauges and sensitive accelerometers for background neutral density, a suite of sensitive magnetometers and a pair of electric field measurements.
+The main payload also ejected four sub-payloads, each carrying ion density measurement along with a sensitive magnetometer and an accelerometer capable of performing ‘falling sphere’ analogous neutral density measurements.
+The launch was supported by ground-based observations from VIPIR Dynasonde as well as MIT Millstone Haystack ISR.

-Most instruments will be operated at 5KHz sampling rate giving a better than 30 cm spatial resolution of most physical quantities: plasma and neutral density, magnetic and electric fields.
+Most instruments were operated at 5KHz sampling rate giving a better than 30 cm spatial resolution of most physical quantities: plasma and neutral density, magnetic and electric fields.

 Versions of the mNLP, PIP and FPP instruments are also being built for the NASA ESCAPADE dual satellite mission to Mars.
 Thus, this mission will also increase the TRL of these instruments for the interplanetary missions.